 Many of the water monitoring parameters are meeting standards and indicate a healthy condition in the Vermillion River and tributaries (Table 2).
+Chlorophyll a is consistently low in the watershed, though the two sites on North Creek show increased variability during both baseflow and runoff conditions.
+Monitoring for chloride finds levels across the watershed consistently below the standard with highest levels in the headwaters and more urban subwatershed.
 Nitrate (NO3; a form of nitrogen) levels were quite low, except at one station on the South Branch Vermillion River which has a significant nitrate load compared to others in the network.
 High levels of nitrate in drinking water pose a human health risk.
 The other primary nutrient monitored in the watershed is phosphorus, a limiting nutrient for plants, meaning that if it becomes available, plants (including algae) will use it to grow in size and/or number.
-Phosphorus levels throughout the watershed are at an acceptable level for most monitoring stations (below the state standard), except during runoff events when elevated concentrations are often recorded.
+Phosphorus levels throughout the watershed are at an acceptable level for most monitoring stations (below the state standard), except during runoff events when elevated concentrations (with higher variability) are often recorded.

 There are some parameters which are measured at undesirable levels.
 Escherichia coli (E. coli) bacteria levels are high in many streams of southeast Minnesota, and the Vermillion River and its tributaries are no exception.
-Monitoring results in 2020 show numerous low-level exceedances during the season at all of the sites in the network and the geometric mean at each site showed a much higher degree of variability than has been seen in previous years.
+Monitoring results in 2021 show numerous low-level exceedances during the season at all sites in the network.
+The geometric mean at each site showed a lesser degree of variability than in previous years.
 E. coli levels at VR24 continue to be higher than samples collected at other monitoring sites within the watershed.
-The geometric mean for E. coli samples at VR24 was ten times more than the standard, a level more in line with historical levels.
-The geometric means for other sites were between two to four times higher than the standard and have decreased since the much higher levels seen in 2019.
+The geometric mean for E. coli samples at VR24 was 27 times more than the standard, the highest value ever recorded in the watershed.
+The geometric means for other sites were between two to three times higher than the standard and have decreased since the much higher levels seen in 2019.